Ciarah1991/Technical-Writing-Portfolio/Create GH Repository and Upload file.md

 <h2> Uploading A File To Your GitHub Repository</h2>

 Now you are on your new repositories main page.
 Select <b>Add file</b> then select <b>Upload files</b>.
-You can either drag your file to add them to the repository or you can <b>choose your files</b>.
+You can either drag your file to add the file to the repository or you can <b>choose your files</b>.
 Upload your file and scroll down.
 You have an option to change the description of the document, you can leave the description as is or add a brief description about your document.
 Under the description, there is a "commit" button.
 Commit changes is GitHubs version of a save button.
 To save your changes, select <b>Commit changes</b>.